TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-20-twig-smoke-rendering-journey-of-fails.md

 <br>

-There is an easy fix for that, right?
-We can see the template is foreaching an array of strings:
+Did we forget to provide it?
+There is an easy fix for that.
+We see the template is foreaching an array of strings.
+Let's pass some made-up value as 2nd parameter:

 ```php
 $twigEnvironment->render('homepage.twig', [